Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

                mode tcp
                server hamzacluster.openshift.com 10.1.10.8 # Note that in this last line, the IP address 10.1.10.8 should be replaced by your loadbalancer IP address.

-    4. Once the haproxy is configured, restart it: systemctl restart haproxy.
+    4. Once the haproxy is configured, restart it: `systemctl restart haproxy`.
     5. Run an `oc get routes -A` command to get the Console URL through which you can access.
-    6. On your local machine, add an entry in the /etc/hosts file (Linux & Mac Users) that points to the Public IP of your bastion host for the name address of console-openshift-console.apps.(clustername).(basedomain) & oauth-openshift.apps.(clustername).(basedomain).
+    6. On your local machine, add an entry in the `/etc/hosts` file (Linux & Mac Users) that points to the Public IP of your bastion host for the name address of `console-openshift-console.apps.<clustername>.<basedomain>` & `oauth-openshift.apps.<clustername>.<basedomain>`.
 For Windows Users, you might have to add the entry into `c:\Windows\System32\Drivers\etc\hosts`.

        Something like :

            <Bastion host Public IP> console-openshift-console.apps.hamzacluster.openshift.com oauth-openshift.apps.hamzacluster.openshift.com

-    7. You should now be able to access the OCP console UI through your browser using https://console-openshift-console.apps.(clustername).(basedomain) .
+    7. You should now be able to access the OCP console UI through your browser using `https://console-openshift-console.apps.<clustername>.<basedomain>` .